Westville, Illinois

 Westville is a village in Georgetown Township, Vermilion County, Illinois, United States.
 It is part of the Danville, Illinois Metropolitan Statistical Area.
-The population was 3,202 at the 2010 census, and 2,990 in 2018.
+As of the 2020 census, Westville had a population of 3,167.

 History

 The town was laid out in May 1873 by William P. and Elizabeth A. West, although it started out as a station on the Danville and Southwestern Railroad, and there had been settlements in this area prior to the platting.
 The first known settler was Moses Scott, who purchased land and built a structure in 1827.
 The post office was established on January 12, 1874.
 Telephone lines were first installed in 1900, and electricity arrived in 1901.